Source Protection Plan

 • Identify vulnerable areas around municipal water sources

-• List activities that may pose a risk to water quality
+• List activities that may pose a risk to water quality and water quantity

 • Include policies to reduce these risks

-The Grand River Source Protection Plan took effect on July 1, 2016, following public consultation and direct notification to affected property owners.
+The Grand River Source Protection Plan first took effect on July 1, 2016, following public consultation and direct notification to affected property owners.

 Source Water Protection Program